Elavil (Amitriptyline)

 Some substances have negative side effects when taken alongside Elavil.
 These substances often exacerbate the original symptoms being treated by Elavil, namely anxiety and depression.

-• Alcohol and Elavil: Alcohol heightens the sedative effects of Elavil and can cause the drug to be ineffective.
+• Alcohol and Elavil: Alcohol heightens the sedative effects of Elavil and can cause the drug to be less effective.

 Elavil addiction

 Antidepressants like Elavil are generally considered by most medical experts to be non-addictive.
-Despite this, there is strong evidence to suggest that Elavil can be dependence and addiction-forming.
+Despite this, there is strong evidence to suggest that Elavil can cause dependence.
+There is less evidence to suggest that Elavil may cause addiction.

 Elavil addiction is rare but can still be devastating.
 If you or someone you know has an Elavil use disorder, then you seek treatment immediately.